MegaArman/musicxml-iterator/README.md

 # musicxmliterator
 This module aims to make melodic, harmonic, and rhythmic analysis easier by abstracting away the necessity of parsing MusicXML in the form of an Iterator.
+Demo coming soon!

 ```javascript
 const Iterator = require("musicxmliterator");